-The performance of a septic system system can be determined by laboratory testing of the effluent.
-Septic tanks should produce effluent with a BOD of less than 175 milligrams per liter, TSS less than 65 milligrams per liter and FOGs less than 25 milligrams per liter.
+The performance of a septic system can be determined by laboratory testing of the effluent.
+Septic tanks should produce effluent with a BOD of less than 170 mg per liter, TSS less than 60 mg per liter and FOGs less than 25 milligrams per liter.
 When effluent has higher values than these, soil treatment systems typically develop clogging problems.